Meg Waite Clayton

-Meg Waite Clayton (born January 1, 1959 in Washington, D.C.) is an American novelist.
+Meg Waite Clayton (born January 1, 1959, in Washington, D.C.) is an American novelist.

 Biography

-A graduate of University of Michigan Law School, Clayton also earned bachelor's degrees in History and Psychology from the University of Michigan.
+A graduate of the University of Michigan Law School, Clayton also earned bachelor's degrees in History and Psychology from the University of Michigan.
 She worked as a lawyer at the Los Angeles firm of Latham & Watkins.
 She grew up primarily in suburban Kansas City and suburban Chicago, where she graduated from Glenbrook North High School.
 She began writing in earnest after moving to a horse farm outside of Baltimore, Maryland, where her first novel is set.
 She now lives in the San Francisco Bay Area.

 In addition to her work as a novelist, she has written for the Los Angeles Times, Writer's Digest, Runner's World, and public radio.